AramZS/aramzs.xyz/src/legal/cookies.md

 * **Essential cookies**.
 We may use essential cookies to authenticate users and prevent fraudulent use of user accounts.
 * **Preferences cookies**.
 We may use preferences cookies to remember information that changes the way the Service behaves or looks, such as the "remember me" functionality of a registered user or a user's language preference.
 * **Analytics cookies**.
 We may use analytics cookies to track information how the Service is used so that we can make improvements.
-We may also use analytics cookies to test new advertisements, pages, features or new functionality of the Service to see how our users react to them.
+We may also use analytics cookies to test new features or new functionality of the Service to see how our users react to them.

 ## Third-party cookies

 In addition to our own cookies, we may also use various third-parties cookies to report usage statistics of the Service, deliver advertisements on and through the Service, and so on.

 This site uses Google Analytics which is one of the most widespread and trusted analytics solutions on the web for helping us to understand how you use the site and ways that we can improve your experience.
 These cookies may track things such as how long you spend on the site and the pages that you visit so we can continue to produce engaging content.

-This site uses the popular [Disqus](https://www.disqus.com) platform to provide comment functionality for individual posts, you may read their [privacy policy here](https://help.disqus.com/terms-and-policies/disqus-privacy-policy).

 ## What are your choices regarding cookies